• About

 4. Take care while adding salt, as the soy sauce is also salty.

 5. Using sugar and tomato sauce is optional.
-But the addition of these in the sauce tone down the heat and also makes it flavourful.
+But adding them to the sauce reduces the heat and also, makes it flavourful.

-6. If you want to make it spicier, add red chilli flakes or chilli paste or Sriracha sauce along with the rest of the ingredients when you add.
+6. If you want to make it spicier, add red chili flakes, chili paste, or Sriracha sauce along with the rest of the ingredients when you add.

 7. Stir-fry ginger garlic slightly to golden on low heat to avoid its raw taste and also burning.